 - Rewrite the scene as a play or screenplay.
 In other words, tell the story using only dialogue and brief descriptions of action and characters.
 (If you aren't familiar with screenwriting or playwrighting formats, don't worry.
 It isn't an exercise in formatting, but in thinking visually.)

 - Practice economy.
 Think strategically about how a character can be revealed through action and dialogue.
 (Syd Field has excellent examples of how this can be done in his classic book, "Screenplay.")
 Instead of telling the reader what a character is like, find a way to illustrate character as the plot unfolds.

 - Rewrite the scene in prose, abstaining from backstory and long descriptions, and incorporating some of the details you have added in writing it as a screenplay.

 - Take a few days off from the work and return to it later, noting how the pace of the work has changed.

 - In some instances, backstory will be necessary to the plot of a story.
-Determine what's absolutely necessary and what the reader can surmise from the dialogue and the action.
+Determine what's necessary and what the reader can surmise from the dialogue and the action.
 Readers generally pick up on and remember more details than you might expect.
 Remember: if something is important, then you want to play it out "in-scene"; if it is less important, sum it up in exposition.
-See article on "Time on a Page..."

-- Don't confuse foward-moving fiction with fiction written for the screen.
+- Don't confuse forward-moving fiction with fiction written for the screen.
 It's possible to write rich, literary work that also has movement.